 Top 3 tips for working from home

-1. Find a dedicated work space, if you can.
+1. Find a dedicated space to work from home, if you can.
 Try to keep your home life and work life separate.

 2. Follow a morning routine.

 3. Take breaks to avoid burnout.

 More work from home tips are at the bottom of this post.

 Experts say the key to homeschooling success is creating structure.
 You might try to follow your child’s regular school schedule, or decide on a plan with a family meeting.
 There are number of sites that are sharing printable schedules like this one that is geared towards younger children.
 The Khan Academy has created schedules for all age groups.